-The construction plans used for the original Ediz Hook Lighthouse in Washington were recycled at Santa Cruz.
-The lighthouse was to be just that – a one-and-a-half story house with a pitched roof surmounted by a square light tower.
-Work on the wooden structure, which would rest on a brick foundation, began in the summer of 1869 and was completed in just a couple of months.
+The construction plans used for the original Ediz Hook Lighthouse in the Territory of Washington were recycled at Santa Cruz.
+The lighthouse was to be just that – a one-and-a-half-story house with a pitched roof surmounted by a square light tower.
+Work on the wooden structure, which would rest on a brick foundation, began in the summer of 1869 and was completed in just a couple of months at a contract price of $4,350.
 Meanwhile, the octagonal lantern room was fabricated at the lighthouse depot on New York’s Staten Island and then shipped to California.
 A fifth-order Fresnel lens and a lard-oil lamp were installed in the lantern room after its delayed arrival, and the lighthouse was ready for its first lighting on January 1, 1870.
-The Santa Cruz Lighthouse entered service as the twelfth beacon along the California coast.
+Santa Cruz Lighthouse entered service as the twelfth beacon along the California coast.

 Laura’s hobby brought her wide recognition, and she frequently corresponded with professors and experts around the country.
 A new variety of banana slug along with a new species of fossil spindle shell were named in her honor by two of her long-distance acquaintances, an impressive honor for a full-time lightkeeper and part-time conchologist.
 When the Santa Cruz public library was built in 1904, Laura was asked to deed a portion of her collection for a museum in the library’s basement.
 Remnants of Laura’s collection can be found today in the Santa Cruz Museum of Natural History.